EduGonO/notes/notes/how to do philosophy.md

 - [paul graham](http://www.paulgraham.com/philosophy.html), 2007

-*Words break if you push them too hard.*

 - ---

+> Words break if you push them too hard.

+⠀

 Philosophy is just knowledge of what various philosophers have said over different things over the years.
 In many cases, people have forgotten who discovered what they discovered.